do0fusz/depot/notes.md

         $(this).parant().find(':submit').click()
 ```

 That's it!
-It turns the entire image into a clickable link with a simple javascript (coffee script) action!
+It turns the entire image into a click-able link with a simple javascript (coffee script) action!

 And testing Javascript is just as easy: